5G Implementation challenge considering Aviation Safety

 Several international airlines canceled flights to certain US airports over the fear of 5G interference with the aircraft’s equipment.

 To better understand the issue, it is crucial to understand the root cause as 5G has been implemented for a while, and it never came up.
-So, what new has happened in 5G implementation causing this interference.
+So, what new has happened in 5G implementation causing this interference?

 The answer is the rollout of 5G in mid-band or C-band, which has frequencies between 3.7 GHz and 3.98 GHz, adjacent to the radio frequencies used by modern aircraft (Like Boeing 777) to measure altitude.
-The aircraft has a piece of equipment called a radio altimeter that works in the C-band between 4.2 GHz to 4.4 GHz to measure the exact altitude of the aircraft and helps the pilot in landing safely during low/lousy visibility.
+The aircraft has a piece of equipment called a radio altimeter that works in the C-band between 4.2 GHz to 4.4 GHz to measure the exact altitude of the aircraft and helps the pilot land safely during low/lousy visibility.

 The concern is the narrow gap between the 5G radio frequencies and the radio altimeter’s radio frequency.
-Any mobile phone using 5G in these frequencies near the airport could distort the signals received by radio altimeter’s leading to the pilot not receiving the accurate altitude data while landing.
+Any mobile phone using 5G in these frequencies near the airport could distort the signals received by radio altimeter leading to the pilot not receiving the accurate altitude data while landing.

 The Federal Aviation Administration (FAA) raised the concerns to the Federal Communications Commission (FCC), after which the deployment of 5G in C-band was delayed near the airports.